 Planning a visit to Aspen in the fall?
 Good choice!

 Autumn in Aspen is inspiring!
-The vivid fall foliage set against a backdrop of snow-capped mountains and bluebird skies is truly a sight to see.
-Moreover, cooler temperatures, dwindling crowds, and lower lodging rates make September and October very special times to experience this mountain town.
+The vivid fall foliage set against a backdrop of snow-capped mountains and bluebird skies is truly a sight to behold.
+Cooler temperatures, dwindling crowds, and lower lodging rates make September and October very special times to experience this mountain town.

 To get the most out of your experience, read on and discover our top 9 tips to planning a fall vacation in Aspen.